llvm/mlir-www/website/content/getting_started/TestingGuide.md

 #### Documenting the "What"
-While we generally document why, documenting what is valid and encouraged in cases where:
+You should always document why, but documenting what is also valid and encouraged in cases where:

 * The test output is long and complex.
 * The tested logic is non-trivial and/or involves multiple transformations.